What we do

 Our packhouse is a modern building filled with modern chillers and packing machinery to prepare the fruit for sale.
 Continuous conveyors with cold air forced through the fruit ensure that it is chilled as quickly as possible.
 It is then held until we get an order, when it is run down our modern lines where the punnets are weighed, heatsealed on top, and labelled with the information required by the customer.
 At all stages it is inspected for quality control and any fruit not up to standard is removed for processing.
 The fruit is then despatched to our customers.
 When we sell fruit from the road side, we try to pick fruit on the day of sale, but sometimes it has to be picked the previous day.
 For our retail customers, we try to despatch fruit on the day of picking, but it can then take another 2 days to arrive on their shelves.

-We are passionate about producing the best quality fruit that we can, as can be seen by how often we write about it on this website.
+We are passionate about producing the best quality fruit that we can.
 Quality can only come when everything we do is done to our best.
 We must choose the best varieties to plant in the best fields, grow them well without over or under feeding and watering them, keep them disease free, then harvest them at the right time with pickers trained to select the best.
 Quality can mean many things, but the most important to us is flavour.
 It is this that keeps people wanting to eat our fruit.
 After we have got this right, we then make sure that the fruit is of the right firmness, the right colour and the right shape and size.
 Because soft fruit grows in the natural environment, quality will vary from day to day and even hour to hour, but we do everything we can to make sure it is good for the person who will eat it.